Ugocode/ML-Prediction-/README.md

 # ML-Prediction-
-A HR prediction of the likely hood of Employee leaving or staying at a job.
+A HR prediction of the likelihood of Employees leaving or staying at a job.

 Here I used both Logistic regression and Random Forrest in training and predicting for my model